danchoi/vmail/README.markdown

 You can add a `cc:` and `bcc:` field if you want.

 When you fill in the recipient addresses, you can use Vim autocompletion if you generated a `vmail-contacts.txt` file.
 Start typing a name or email address, then press `C-x C-u` to invoke autocompletion.

-Tip: Use `C-y` instead of ENTER to select a match.
-This will prevent you from creating a blank line in the middle of the email headers.
+Select a matching email address with `C-n`, `C-p`, or `C-u` and then press SPACE or any other character (such as a `,`) to continue typing.

 Make sure your email addresses are separated by commas and that they all ultimately appear on the **same, unbroken line** for each field.
-Vim will probably break long lines automatically as you type them, so for now (pending a future enhancement), you'll have to rejoin the lines if breaks get inserted.
+Rejoin the lines if breaks get inserted.

 After you fill in the headers, write your message.
 Make sure there is a blank line between the headers and the body of your message.